-Fresh pear production for MY 2021/22 is forecast at 590,000 MT, down by 4 percent from MY 2020/21, despite favorable weather conditions.
+Fresh pear production for MY 2021/22 is forecast at 584,250 MT, down by 5 percent from MY 2020/21, due to unfavorable weather conditions.
 As with apples, weather conditions were very good until a frost in early October affected the main apple and pear growing region, which decreased preliminary production forecasts.
 For MY 2020/21, Post estimates pear production at 615,000 MT, down 5,000 MT from official estimates, following revisions from the private sector.
 Overall, production remained at relatively high levels due to good weather conditions and the natural lifecycle of plants.
 For MY 2019/20, pear production remained unchanged at 640,000 MT from official USDA estimates.